herrjulz/aviator/README.md

         files:
         - top.yml
     modify:
+      set:
-      set: persone.name
+      - path: persone.name
         value: NewName
     to: result.yml
   ```

   Set updates or adds a property to an array.
-If a property exists it will be overwritten, if the property does not exist it will be added.
+If a property exists it will be overwritten, if the property does not exist it will be added (works only for maps not arrays).

 Aviator uses [goml](https://github.com/JulzDiverse/goml) as YAML modifier.
 If you want to read more about `update`, `delete`, and `set`, check the README.